 Too high a residual gravity can make the finished beer as cloying as cough syrup.
 Many Belgian beers finish under 1.010 even with an OG in the 1.075 – 1.095 range which is not possible even with Belgian yeast strains unless the ferment-ability of the wort is adjusted.
 (Bacterial inoculation is another story)

 Back in Dec of 2012, plus Feb, Mar, Apr, & May of 2013, Greg Hackenberg wrote a 5 part series for the HOPLINE which he called “Brewing Like A Brit” (check TECHNIQUES on this site) and a recipe was included.
 In May, Jul, and Aug of 2014 he offered a 3 part series entitled “Brewing Sugars” (check INGREDIENTS also on this site).
-You’ll find a wealth of insight on British beer & culture and the use of sugars in these two series of articles. (check the HOPLINE archives – CCH website or right here on this site)
+You’ll find a wealth of insight on British beer & culture and the use of sugars in these two series of articles.

 As an example, let’s say we want an OG of 1.048 and utilize 6% sugar, we’ll calculate: